 Top Tips – things not to forget when viewing a property

-Would you spend just 20 minutes viewing a property that is going to be your home for many years?
-Some buyers do – and live to regret it.
-Don’t remember the things you should have looked for after you have left
+Would you spend just 20 minutes viewing a property to buy - either virtually or in person - that is going to be your home for many years?
+Some home buyers do – and live to regret it.
+We've put together our top tips for what to look for when you are buying a home -- a checklist for what to look for when viewing a property.

 1. Is there damp?

-The main giveaway signs are a mouldy smell, flaky plaster, and watermarked walls or ceilings.
+When you are viewing a property, keep an eye out for signs of damp.
+The main giveaway signs of damp are a mouldy smell, flaky plaster, and watermarked walls or ceilings.
 It sounds obvious, but make sure you look closely near the ceiling and around the skirting boards.
-Another clue might be if the room has just been repainted – possibly covering any damp
+Another clue might be if the room has just been repainted – possibly covering any damp.

 2. Is the building structurally sound?